 A thorough head-to-toe examination helps to identify any abnormalities or areas of concern.
 Here’s how you can conduct it:

-Head and Neck: Check for signs of trauma, deformities, or neurological issues.
+- Head and Neck: Check for signs of trauma, deformities, or neurological issues.
 Look for any swelling, bruising, or unusual bumps, and ensure there are no signs of neurological deficits such as unequal pupils or abnormal reflexes.

-Chest: Evaluate breathing, lung sounds, and heart sounds.
+- Chest: Evaluate breathing, lung sounds, and heart sounds.
 Listen carefully for any abnormal breath sounds like wheezing or crackles, and check for irregular heartbeats or murmurs that could indicate cardiac problems.

-Abdomen: Assess for tenderness, distension, or organomegaly.
+- Abdomen: Assess for tenderness, distension, or organomegaly.
 Gently touch the abdomen to identify any pain points, swelling, or enlarged organs that could signal internal injury or infection.

-Pelvis: Look for signs of trauma or instability.
+- Pelvis: Look for signs of trauma or instability.
 Carefully check for any pelvic pain or movement that seems off, which could indicate fractures or other injuries.

-Extremities: Examine for fractures, cyanosis(bluish or purplish discoloration of the skin, lips, and nail beds), or circulatory issues.
+- Extremities: Examine for fractures, cyanosis(bluish or purplish discoloration of the skin, lips, and nail beds), or circulatory issues.
 Check each limb for signs of broken bones, poor blood flow, or discoloration that could mean a lack of oxygen.

-Back: Inspect for injuries or abnormalities.
+- Back: Inspect for injuries or abnormalities.
 Make sure to turn the patient over, if possible, to look for any unnoticed trauma or structural issues on their back.

 3. Diagnostic Tests

-Based on the findings from the history and physical examination, various diagnostic tests may be necessary like:
+Based on the findings from the focused history and physical examination, various diagnostic tests may be necessary like:

 - Laboratory Tests: These can include complete blood count (CBC), electrolytes, blood glucose, blood gases, and other specific tests as needed.